How to offer free shipping without hurting your bottom line

 Related: What you need to know about shipping for small business

 Offer free shipping by adding it to your base price

 That is exactly what every other business that offers free shipping does.
-For example, if you sell a product for $50 and the average shipping cost is $7, you can just charge $57 for the product and offer free shipping.
+For example, if you sell a $50 product and the average shipping cost is $7, you can just charge $57 for the product and offer free shipping.